 Questions like how high (or low) your cervix is, how heavy (or light) your flow is.
 If you have given birth (vaginally) or not, how old you are, if you are sexually active or not are some of the primary questions to answer in order to find the right fit.

 I am told that even the strength of your vaginal muscles should be considered.
-By the way, some kegel exercises with a good kegel device can help with this!
+By the way, some good old fashioned kegel exercises can help with this.